Anders made it 3/4 of the way through the Hooked on Phonics second grade level. We are currently taking a break while he does summer camps.

 In his camp lunches each day he usually packs some kind of grass fed meat stick, but sometimes sardines or oysters or homemade sausage, a cheese, a sliced up piece of fruit that is almost always an apple, a vegetable which is almost always seaweed, a grain which is almost always crackers but sometimes gallo pinto, and a treat which is almost always a small piece of chocolate.
 He always brings a thermos of water and sometime adds a bottle of coconut water as well.

-After it turned out that the snacks given to the children at his camps gave him red cheeks, Anders stopped accepting the snacks offered to him at camps.
-Every now and then, especially if it is something new, he will try it, but most of the time he is happy to eat his own food.
+After it turned out that the snacks given to the children at his camps gave him red cheeks, Anders stopped accepting the snacks offered to him at camps sometimes, but not all the time.

 Anders is generally effortless to feed.
 I buy whole grain sourdough bread, but sometimes I buy white sourdough bread.
 Anders is happy to eat either.
 I cut the crusts off for him (because my mother would not do that for me) but he doesn't care all that much.
 I slice apples for him.
 I stopped peeling them for him because he really didn't mind them with the peels on.
 Sometimes I serve brown rice and sometimes white rice.
 He likes both.
 He thought the brown noodles were tastier than the white noodles with pesto sauce.
 He will taste anything I ask him to taste and doesn't spit it out or make a big show of it if he doesn't like it.